Tuxemon/Tuxemon/CONTRIBUTING.md

 it will have problems that an admin needs to resolve.
 Please open an issue or contact a team member in the discord if your Weblate contributions are not being merged into the project.

+### Fallback
+By default, Tuxemon will display text in the default language.
+If that language is not English, then English will be the "fallback".
+If some text in the primary language is not available, then English will be used automatically.
+If English is not available either, the text slug/msgid will be used.

+There is no need to put English in the files for other languages.

+### Editing PO files
+It is possible to also directly edit the .po files to add or update translations.
+When adding new text, only add the messages for the target language, unless you are also translating that content, too.

+Do not add text in a PO file that is not the language of the file.
+Do not add English text to a Spanish base.po file.

+For example:
+- Adding English: Just add content to the English base.po file.
+No others.
+- Adding English and Spanish: Only add content to their respective files.

+NOTE: The json locale files are for historical reference and will be removed.

 ### Translations Guidelines
 - Right-to-left languages are not supported